renerocksai/sublime_zk/README.md

 Credits, where credits are due:

 * I derived this work from Dan Sheffler's MyWiki code.
 [See his GitHub](https://github.com/dansheffler/MyWiki) and see the striking similarities ;-).
+* (Of course it has evolved a lot since.
+A special shoutout to @toolboxen from the forum at zettelkasten.de for all the ideas, github issues, and pull requests!)
 * Thanks to [Niklas Luhmann](https://en.wikipedia.org/wiki/Niklas_Luhmann) for coming up with this unique way of using a Zettelkasten.
 * Thanks to the guys from [zettelkasten.de](https://zettelkasten.de) for their Zettelkasten related resources.
 There are not that many out there.